Culver Fish Hatcheries

 themselves from the other fish.

-The crop this year definitely makes the hatchery a sucess and those in charge of the prooject are to be
+The crop this year definitely makes the hatchery a sucess and those in charge of the

-complimented on their work.
-The only discouraging feature was the theft of some of the large fish during
+project are to be complimented on their work.
+The only discouraging feature was the

-the summer by persons who didn't seem to realize that this is a community project and deserves good
+that this is a community project and deserves good sportsmanship by everyone.

-State conservation officals have inspected the ponds and decalre the location an ideal one, both from the
+State conservation officals have inspected the ponds and decalre the location an ideal

-point of sufficient water supply as well as good marine life and plant food.
+one, both from the point of sufficient water supply as well as good marine life and

 1933 - Oct 25 - Work Well Done

-The men who gaave so much time to the Maxinkuckee Fish and Game Club fish hatchery are to be
+The men who gaave so much time to the Maxinkuckee Fish and Game Club fish hatchery are to

-almost done and a third just started.
+fish pond, one almost done and a third just started.

-These men worked all summer without public acclaim or any sort of renumeration their only reward
+These men worked all summer without public acclaim or any sort of renumeration their only

-The club plans to complete the second and third ponds next pring and the success of the hatchery
+The club plans to complete the second and third ponds next pring and the success of the

 1934 - Feb 7 - Fish Hatchery